onnx/onnx/docs/IR.md

 All names MUST adhere to C identifier syntax rules.

 Names of nodes, inputs, outputs, initializers, and attributes are organized into several namespaces.
-Within a namespace, each name MUST be unique within that graph.
+Within a namespace, each name MUST be unique for each given graph.

 The namespaces are: